Body mass index: Limitations

-The medical establishment and statistical community have both highlighted the limitations of BMI.
+Racial and gender differences

 Part of the statistical limitations of the BMI scale is the result of Quetelet's original sampling methods.
-As noted in his original work, A Treatise on Man and the Development of His Faculties, the data from which Quetelet derived his formula was taken mostly from Scottish Highland soldiers and French Gendarmerie.
+As noted in his primary work, A Treatise on Man and the Development of His Faculties, the data from which Quetelet derived his formula was taken mostly from Scottish Highland soldiers and French Gendarmerie.
 The BMI was always designed as a metric for European men.
 For women, and people of non-European origin, the scale is often biased.
-As noted by Sabrina Strings in her book Fearing the Black Body: The Racial Origins of Fat Phobia, the BMI is largely inaccurate for black people especially, disproportionately labelling them as overweight even for healthy individuals.
+As noted by sociologist Sabrina Strings, the BMI is largely inaccurate for black people especially, disproportionately labelling them as overweight even for healthy individuals.
+A 2012 study of BMI in an ethnically diverse population showed that "adult overweight and obesity were associated with an increased risk of mortality ... across the five racial/ethnic groups".

 Scaling

-The exponent in the denominator of the formula for BMI is arbitrary.
 The BMI depends upon weight and the square of height.
 Since mass increases to the third power of linear dimensions, taller individuals with exactly the same body shape and relative composition have a larger BMI.
 BMI is proportional to the mass and inversely proportional to the square of the height.
 So, if all body dimensions double, and mass scales naturally with the cube of the height, then BMI doubles instead of remaining the same.
 This results in taller people having a reported BMI that is uncharacteristically high, compared to their actual body fat levels.
 In comparison, the Ponderal index is based on the natural scaling of mass with the third power of the height.

 However, many taller people are not just "scaled up" short people but tend to have narrower frames in proportion to their height.
 Carl Lavie has written that "The B.M.I. tables are excellent for identifying obesity and body fat in large populations, but they are far less reliable for determining fatness in individuals."

 For US adults, exponent estimates range from 1.92 to 1.96 for males and from 1.45 to 1.95 for females.